Technology Training - Click Here!

 The next hurdle will be Milestone B, when the Navy will decide on whether to authorize the award of a detail design and construction contract for production of the first ships.
 Milestone B was planned for March 2005 but has been delayed several times and is now expected to take place before the end of the Pentagon’s Fiscal Year 2005, i.e. by November.

-As noted in DID’s coverage of the House FY 2006 spending bill, the DD (X) program could also face cost caps that would significantly affect both of these decision points.
-DID has run a number of articles covering various aspects of the DD (X) program over the past few months.
+In light of the House FY 2006 spending bill, the DD (X) program could also face cost caps that would significantly affect both of these decision points.